bravetechnologycoop/BraveSensor/server/README.md

 # Particle API access

-The Brave Siren functions use the Particle API to trigger the Siren when a `DURATION` or `STILLNESS` event occurs.
+The Brave Siren functions used the Particle API to trigger the Siren when a `DURATION` or `STILLNESS` event occurs.
 This requires the access token (`PARTICLE_ACCESS_TOKEN`) for an API user with permission to call functions in the product group (`PARTICLE_PRODUCT_GROUP`).
+This may be useful again in the future for interacting with Particle.

 To generate this token: